 An internal programme focused on building a culture of innovation at Hamilton City Council - encouraging staff to think differently about how we work, and act to put ideas which benefit the community into practice.

 Mobile apps are being considered across a range of council areas in order to share the information we have in ways that is more accessible and user friendly for the community, and that can add value to the lives of people in our city.
 Coordinating these efforts across Council will result in better user experience and more streamlined development.

-Hamilton and regional industry and community leaders coming together to identify opportunities for collaboration, leveraging resource and knowledge and skill sharing.
+Hamilton and regional community leaders coming together to identify opportunities for collaboration, leveraging resource and knowledge and skill sharing.
 Groups involved include public sector, business, industry and tech providers, not-for-profits, Councils, iwi partners, academic institutes, social enterprises and interest groups.

 A review is underway and programme being developed to upgrade Council’s Internet Of Things / telemetry system.
-This will enable better data collection and management of remote field services such as water meters, street lights, air quality sensors.
+This will enable better data collection and management of remote field services such as water meters, street lights and air quality sensors.